-1.1 Bromsgrove District Council is situated in the County of Worcestershire, which contains six District Councils in total.
-The Council area has a population of approximately 93,600 95,750 and in terms of area it covers approximately 84 square miles.
+- 1.1 Bromsgrove District Council is situated in the County of Worcestershire, which contains six District Councils in total.
+The Council area has an estimated a population of approximately 99,900 99,200 and in terms of area it covers approximately 84 square miles.
 The Council area is mainly rural in character (90% of the area is classed as Green Belt) with two central urban areas of Bromsgrove Town and Rubery.
-Whilst it is only 14 miles from central Birmingham, the Clent and Lickey Hills provide an important dividing line between the industrial Midlands and the rural landscape of North Worcestershire.

-1.2 A map of the District of Bromsgrove can be seen at Appendix A.

-- 1.3 Bromsgrove District Council's overall vision is "working together to build a district where people are proud to live and work, through community leadership and excellent services."
+Whilst it is only 14 miles from central Birmingham, the Clent and Lickey Hills provide an important dividing line between the industrial Midlands and the rural landscape of North Worcestershire. - 1.2 A map of the District of Bromsgrove can be seen at Appendix A. - 1.3 Bromsgrove District Council's overall vision is "to enrich the lives and aspirations of all our residents, businesses and visitors through the provision of high quality services, ensuring that all in need receive appropriate help and support."
 This statement accords with that vision in seeking to promote the licensing objectives set out in the Act, which are central to the regulatory regime created by the Act.
 These are: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; - Ensuring that gambling is conducted in a fair and open way, and - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.4 We have produced this statement as required by Section 349 of the Gambling Act 2005 (referred to in this statement as "the Act") and having had regard to the Gambling Commission's formal guidance issued under Section 25 of the Act, the licensing objectives and to the views of those that we have consulted.
 We consulted widely upon this statement before finalising and publishing.
 The list of those persons and organisations consulted is appended.
-The consultation took place between July and September 2015 in line with current published Government consultation principles.
-Should you have any comments as regards this policy statement please send them via email or letter to: wrsenguiries@worcsregservices.gov.uk - 1.5 This statement must be published at least every three years.
+The consultation took place between 20th July 2021 DATE and 10th September 2021 DATE in line with current published Government consultation principles.
+Should you have any comments as regards this policy statement please send them via email or letter to: enquiries@worcsregservices.gov.uk - 1.5 This statement must be published at least every three years.
 The statement may also be reviewed from 'time to time' and any amended parts re-consulted upon. - 1.6 We intend that this document should provide information and guidance on the general approach that we will take to licensing.
 A series of advice sheets with more specific guidance is available from our web site or will be sent on request; advice tailored to individuals is available by phone or to personal callers.